Ethical Statement

 Allegations of research misconduct

-JeDEM understands research misconduct as any fabrication, falsification, citation manipulation or plagiarism in producing, performing, or reviewing research and writing an article by authors, or in reporting research results (as opposed to honest error or a difference in opinion).
+JeDEM understands research misconduct as any fabrication, falsification, citation manipulation or plagiarism in producing, performing, or reviewing research and writing an article by authors or in reporting research results (as opposed to honest error or a difference in opinion).

-In a first step, Editors will check whether an allegation is consistent with the definition of research misconduct and whether there are any conflicts of interest.
+In the first step, Editors will check whether an allegation is consistent with the definition of research misconduct and whether there are any conflicts of interest.
 In a second step, the allegations are shared with the authors.
 After evaluation of the response, an additional review and potential involvement of experts may follow.
-If it is unlikely that misconduct has occurred, clarifications or additional analyses will be published as letters to the editors, and correction to the published article will follow (including a correction notice).
+If it is unlikely that misconduct has occurred, clarifications or additional analyses will be published as letters to the editors, and corrections to the published article will follow (including a correction notice).
 Please note that misconduct investigations might take time, as editorial staff might have to be included.

 Corrections, updates and post-publication changes

-An article or part of an article should only be removed from a database if it infringes professional ethical codes (for instance a violation of privacy of a research subject), in case of legal issues, or if there is false or inaccurate data that would propose a risk and can not be handled by correction notices.
+An article or part of an article should only be removed from a database if it infringes professional or ethical codes (for instance, a violation of the privacy of a research subject), in case of legal issues, or if there is false or inaccurate data that would propose a risk and can not be handled by correction notices.
 Please note that removed content might still be able to be cited.

 Complaints and appeals to editorial decisions